Back to blog

 10. They recognize and reward good work

 Only one in three U.S. workers “strongly agree that they received recognition or praise for doing good work in the past seven days,” according to research published by Gallup.
 The report points out that offering employee rewards and recognition is a golden opportunity for managers that is often overlooked.
 Employee recognition “not only boosts individual employee engagement, but it also has been found to increase productivity and loyalty to the company, leading to higher retention,” the study states.
+Implementing an employee recognition platform can make it easier for managers to consistently acknowledge achievements, helping close this gap in workplace appreciation.

 11. They are a role model